ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 16-3.
 ATCK (RT3)

-Attack time (INTV unit times) to sweep the envelope to envelope=1.0 from the start level.
+Attack time in second to sweep the envelope to envelope=1.0 from the start level.
 Zero means immediately.

 ### 16-4.
 DECY (RT4)

-Decay time (INTV unit times) to sweep the envelope to the sustain level from 1.0.
+Decay time in second to sweep the envelope to the sustain level from 1.0.
 Zero means immediately.

 ### 16-5.
 SuLv (RT5)